Irelia-ja/outrage_cause_predict/README.md

   frameborder="0"
 ></iframe>

-The figure 4 shows the number of power outages corresponding to different climate regions.
+The Figure 4 shows the number of power outages corresponding to different climate regions.
 The northeast had the most power outages and the northwest the least.

 ### Bivariate Analysis ###
 We need to look not only at the relationship between power outages and climate data, but also at the relationship between power outages and socio-economic data.